SAP/spartacus-docs/_pages/dev/outlets.md

 {% include docs/feature_version.html content=version_note %}

 You can use an outlet reference multiple times.
-When the same outlet reference is used multiple times, the different outlets are stacked.
+When this happens, the different outlets are stacked.
 This means that all UI for a given outlet reference is appended to the given outlet reference.

 An exception to stacked outlets is when the (default) `OutletPosition.REPLACE` is used.
 The outlet is only replaced once.